ob3rnard/eth-roots/README.md

 Please take note that the last experiments are done within the context of the following ASIACRYPT 2022 paper, available on the IACR ePrint Archive [ePrint:2021/1384](https://eprint.iacr.org/2021/1384):

 > **Log-S-unit Lattices Using Explicit Stickelberger Generators to Solve Approx Ideal-SVP**
 > Olivier Bernard, Andrea Lesavourey, Tuong-Huy Nguyen and Adeline Roux-Langlois

+We include, for temporary convenience, the useful material for these last experiments in the folder `./Tw-Sti`, aka. some of the Python packages and experimental S-units data.
+All the contents of this folder are taken from [github:ob3rnard/Tw-Sti](https://github.com/ob3rnard/Tw-Sti).

 Other than that, the experiments (items 4. and 5. below) are designed to evaluate the general behaviour of our algorithms when compared to standard methods such